yashsharma0558/Mutalk/README.md

 7) Select a contact from your contact list and share them a randomly generated room ID through WhatsApp or SMS.

 8) That's it!
-Once your contact joins the room, You can now start video calling.
+Once your contact joins the room, You can now start video calling with your mute-deaf friend.

 Thank you for using Mutalk!